oracle/python-cx_Oracle/doc/src/user_guide/connection_handling.rst

-Although applications can choose whether or not to use pooled connections at runtime, care must be taken to configure the database appropriately for the number of expected connections, and also to stop inadvertent use of non-DRCP connections leading to a resource shortage.
+Although applications can choose whether or not to use pooled connections at runtime, care must be taken to configure the database appropriately for the number of expected connections, and also to stop inadvertent use of non-DRCP connections leading to a database server resource shortage.
+Conversely, avoid using DRCP connections for long-running operations.

 The example below shows how to connect to Oracle Database using Database Resident Connection Pooling: